crisjf/genius_crawl/README.md

 annotations_content.py

 ```
-Retrieves the content for all the annotations in songs_annotations.tsv and saves it as independent .tsv files (one for each song, with the song_id as the file name) in annotations/.
+Retrieves the content for all the annotations in songs_annotations.tsv and saves it as independent .tsv files (one for each song, with the song_id as the file name) in the folder annotations.
+(The character "\n" is replaced by "|" in the field annotation_content)
 Each file has the format:
 annotation_id	annotation_content
 ```